Coastal Waterbird Program — Policy Development

 The Coastal Waterbird Program was founded as a result of the Federal and State listing of the Piping Plover in 1986 under the Endangered Species Acts.
 Since then, the program has advocated for the protection of Piping Plovers, terns, and other coastal birds.

-In addition, the Coastal Waterbird Program has been instrumental in the development of state barrier beach management regulations, including the management of off-road vehicles.
+In addition, the CWP has been instrumental in the development of state barrier beach management regulations, including the management of off-road vehicles.

 Currently, we are actively participating in the development of a new management plan for the Cape Cod National Seashore.